Can you improve the sales response process for your company?

 The results were horrendous!
 (You can see them for yourself)

-2 out of 5 companies we reached out to never called us back.
+2 out of 5 companies we contacted have yet to call us back.

 That’s 40 percent!

-Imagine telling your sales manager you neglected 40% of your leads and left potential revenue on the table by not picking up the phone and responding to these requests.
+Imagine telling your sales manager you neglected 40% of your leads and left potential revenue on the table by not answering the phone and responding to these requests.

 That’s a fireable offense in some industries.